Otakon 2014 Hall Costume Contest

 - What can I expect to happen at my judging session?

 - You will check in a few minutes before your judging time.
 Your photo will be taken and paperwork will be taken care of.
 You will then meet with the eager judges where you will tell them about how you made your costume.
-Individuals get five minutes, groups receive ten.
+Individuals get four minutes, groups receive eight.

 - How many people can enter as a Group?